citp/privacy-policy-historical/f/fa/fas/fastcompany.com.md

-> *The following text is extracted and transformed from the fastcompany.com privacy policy that was archived on 2006-03-13.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060313064154id_/http%3A//www.fastcompany.com/about/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the fastcompany.com privacy policy that was archived on 2006-10-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061016061349id_/http%3A//www.fastcompany.com/about/privacy.html) for the most accurate reproduction.*

 # Fast Company Privacy Policy

+Skip to the content of this page

 **We're in this together**
     At Fast Company, we acknowledge that the emergence of online business brings new opportunities and new responsibilities.